KeyboardSlayer7/steganography/README.md

 ## Why

-I watched a PirateSoftware YouTube Short about how he stores his passwords using steganography, so I had to try it out.
+I came across a PirateSoftware video discussing password storage using steganography, and I wanted to explore the concept myself.

 ## Project Status